 The flower of Tuberose was first described in 1753 as Polianthes tuberosa by Carl Linnaeus, while in 1753 it was described as Tuberosa amica by Friedrich Kasimir.
 At the present time, these descriptions are considered one and the same species.
 The name Agave amica was published by Joachim Thiede and Rafael Govaerts in 2017 after several attempts.

 In the 17th Century, the flowers of Tuberose were widely used and distilled for use and manufacture of perfumery.
 It was French Queen Marie Antoinette who first recognized the scent and used it by the name Sillage de la Reine and Parfum de Trianon.
-The scent was a combination of Tuberose, Jasmine, Sandalwood, Cedar, Iris, and Orange blooms.
+The scent was a combination of Tuberose, Jasmine, Sandalwood, Cedar, Iris, and Orange bloom.

 Tuberose is a flower symbolic of wild pleasures or primordial passion.
 This is because of its seductive fragrance.
 In addition, this flower is also given to refer to a passionate affair or love for adventure.
 For the Victorians, this flower was a symbol of voluptuousness and love.
 Ideally useful for bouquets, especially for weddings, the sophisticated bloom and distinct scent of this flower create such an impressive and one-of-a-kind design.

 As a member of the Agave genus, this plant is related and synonymous to the Medik or Tuberosa amica, Polianthes tuberosa, angustifolium, Polianthes gracilis, agave tuberosa, and agave polianthes.